-Use this Sunday school lesson to teach preteens about Jesus and Zacchaeus.
+Use this preteen Sunday school lesson to teach kids about Jesus and Zacchaeus.

 For this Bible lesson about Zacchaeus, from brown posterboard, cut out a 3-foot-tall tree trunk.
 Use a marker to draw vertical lines of bark.
 Tape the trunk to the wall.
 Then tape inflated green balloons to the top of the tree for leaves.
 Sit at the foot of the sycamore tree during the lesson.